thrilldavis/chrome_browser_assistant/README.md

 **Workaround**: The extension works perfectly on regular websites (news sites, blogs, documentation, articles, etc.)

+### PDF Files
+- **PDF summarization supported**: The extension uses PDF.js to extract text from PDF documents
+- **How it works**: When you open a PDF and click "Summarize", the extension automatically extracts all text from the PDF and generates a summary
+- **Note**: Large PDFs may take a few seconds to extract

+### Google Workspace Documents
+- **Google Docs, Sheets, and Slides supported**: The extension can extract content from Google Workspace documents
+- **How it works**:
+  - **Google Docs**: Extracts from internal `DOCS_modelChunk` data structure (full document text)
+  - **Google Sheets**: Extracts visible cell content from grid container
+  - **Google Slides**: Extracts text from slide viewer and thumbnails
+- **Note**:
+  - Google Docs extraction is reliable and gets the full document content
+  - Sheets and Slides extract visible content only (may need scrolling for large documents)

 ### API Requirements
 - **LM Studio**: Requires LM Studio running locally with a loaded model
 - **Claude/OpenAI**: Requires valid API keys and may incur usage costs